We are A non profit GROUP

 PFLAG Crown Point realizes its vision through:

-• Support for families, allies and people who are LGBTQ
+• Support for families, friends, allies and people who are LGBTQ

 • Education for ourselves and others about the unique issues and challenges facing people who are LGBTQ